 - Make a ball and cover the bowl with a plastic wrap, set aside for 30 mins.,

-- Knead the dough once again,
+- Knead the dough once again, cover and set aside for another 30 mins.,

 - Sprinkle flour in an oven tray,